mlagerberg/BitChess/README.md

 - respect a chess clock.

 For performance, I'd really like to see the following added as well:
-- use dynamic search depth for promising moves,
 - improve alpha-beta pruning to not only cut off the search in the current chunk, but in other chunks as well (the set of possible moves is split into a few chunks which are searched and evaluated in parallel)
 - use a opening book at the start,
 - use end-game tables or otherwise improve the end game (it is *terrible* at the moment),